AusDTO/dta-website/pages/who-we-are/corporate/jobs/before-you-apply.md

 ---
 ## Introduction

 Thank you for considering the Digital Transformation Agency (DTA) as your next employment opportunity.
 To assist you in applying for vacancies with us, please read through the information listed below.
 We look forward to reading your application.
-Good luck!
+Good Luck!

 ### About the Digital Transformation Agency

 Every day, more Australians choose to interact with Government on their mobiles, tablets and computers rather than face-to-face or over the phone.
-That’s why the Digital Transformation Agency (or DTA) has been created - to lead the government in transforming our services to improve your experience.
+That’s why the Digital Transformation Agency (or DTA) has been created - to lead Government in transforming our services to improve your experience.

 We’re working closely with individuals, businesses and industries as well as with Australian Government departments.
 We’re identifying where improvements are most urgently needed, and re-designing these services from the ground up.

-The DTA works in an agile way, in multidisciplined teams to solve problems and work across organisational boundaries and physical locations to deliver.
+The DTA works in an agile way, in multidisciplinary teams to solve problems and work across organisational boundaries and physical locations to deliver.

 ## Eligibility

 ### Citizenship
-Applicants must be an Australian citizens.
+Applicants must be Australian citizens.

 ### Police Check
 Appointment is conditional on successfully completing a National Police Records check prior to commencement.